A Fisher-Rao gradient flow for entropy-regularised Markov decision processes in Polish spaces: Introduction

 The insights from the LQR problem have been extended to encompass general MDPs with finite-dimensional parameterised policies \cite{bhandari2019global,bhatt2019policy, bedi2021sample, bedi2022hidden, zhang2022convergence, fatkhullin2023stochastic}.
 These extensions typically assume that the objective function uniformly satisfies a PL condition across all feasible parameter choices, and the action space is a subset of a finite-dimensional Euclidean space.
 Consequently, these results are not directly applicable to our scenario with an infinite-dimensional action space.
 Furthermore, verifying the uniform PL condition in our context remains an open challenge.
 It is worth noting that even in the discrete setting, \cite{mei2021leveraging} has shown that the objective only satisfies a non-uniform PL condition depending on the current iterate.

-For MDPs with general convex regularizers, \cite{lan2022policy} analyses policy mirror descent (i.e., discrete-time versions of \eqref{eq:gradient_flow_introduction} and \eqref{eq:mirror_descent_intro}), and achieves linear convergence rates and stability results.
+For MDPs with general convex regularisers, \cite{lan2022policy} analyses policy mirror descent (i.e., discrete-time versions of \eqref{eq:gradient_flow_introduction} and \eqref{eq:mirror_descent_intro}), and achieves linear convergence rates and stability results.
 However, their results are limited to action spaces in Euclidean spaces and do not extend to stochastic policies with continuous action spaces.

+For a general MDP with policies being normal distributions with a fixed covariance matrix and mean given by a function from a reproducing kernel Hilbert space (RKHS)~\cite{paternain2020stochastic} show convergence of policy gradient to the optimal representative from the RKHS.
 For MDPs with mean-field softmax policies, which are infinite-dimensional policies parameterised by probability measures, \cite{agazzi2020global} derives a Wasserstein gradient flow for the parameter measure.
 They prove that if this gradient flow converges to a stationary point with full support, the resulting softmax policy is optimal.
 However, they do not provide conditions under which the gradient flow converges.
 The same setting is revisited in \cite{leahy2022convergence}, where they show that the value function decreases along the Wasserstein gradient flow, and introducing strong entropic regularisation at the level of parameter measure leads to exponential convergence.
 Finally, \cite{zhang2021wasserstein} analyses a two-timescale actor-critic algorithm for unregularised MDPs.
 The policy is updated on a slower timescale using the Fisher--Rao flow, while the $Q$-function is updated via the Wasserstein gradient flow on a faster timescale.
 They establish an error bound of $O(1/T)$; however, they assume the differentiability of the function $t\mapsto \int_S \operatorname{KL}(\pi^* (\cdot|s)|\pi_t(\cdot|s))d^{\pi^*}_{\rho}(ds)$ along the flow without providing a formal proof.
 In this paper, we rigorously prove this crucial differentiability result in the setting of regularised MDPs.
 It is important to highlight that due to the presence of entropy regularisation, the analysis of the flow becomes more technically involved compared to the unregularised problem.